google/starthinker/install/README.md

  - STARTHINKER_SCALE - ( int ) scales all iternal buffers by a multiplier, used to adjust memory allocation.
  - STARTHINKER_DEVELOPMENT ( 1 or 0 ) - Maps to Django DEVELOPMENT_MODE.
- - STARTHINKER_INTERNAL - ( 1 or 0 ) Internal to Google, activates parts of API not avilable externally.

  - STARTHINKER_PROJECT - ( string ) Google Cloud project identifier to run local recipes or UI in.
  - STARTHINKER_ZONE - ( string ) Zone and region to set up all assets in, for example: us-central1-a.